F-Stack/f-stack/dpdk/doc/guides/prog_guide/event_crypto_adapter.rst

 RTE_EVENT_CRYPTO_ADAPTER_OP_FORWARD mode
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In the RTE_EVENT_CRYPTO_ADAPTER_OP_FORWARD mode, if HW supports
+In the ``RTE_EVENT_CRYPTO_ADAPTER_OP_FORWARD`` mode, if the event PMD and crypto
+PMD supports internal event port
-RTE_EVENT_CRYPTO_ADAPTER_CAP_INTERNAL_PORT_OP_FWD capability the application
+(``RTE_EVENT_CRYPTO_ADAPTER_CAP_INTERNAL_PORT_OP_FWD``), the application should
-can directly submit the crypto operations to the cryptodev.
+use ``rte_event_crypto_adapter_enqueue()`` API to enqueue crypto operations as
-If not, application retrieves crypto adapter's event port using
+events to crypto adapter.
+If not, application retrieves crypto adapter's event
-rte_event_crypto_adapter_event_port_get() API.
-Then, links its event
+port using ``rte_event_crypto_adapter_event_port_get()`` API, links its event
-queue to this port and starts enqueuing crypto operations as events
+queue to this port and starts enqueuing crypto operations as events to eventdev
-to the eventdev.
-The adapter then dequeues the events and submits the
+using ``rte_event_enqueue_burst()``.
+The adapter then dequeues the events and
-crypto operations to the cryptodev.
-After the crypto completions, the
+submits the crypto operations to the cryptodev.
+After the crypto operation is
-adapter enqueues events to the event device.
+complete, the adapter enqueues events to the event device.
+The application can
-Application can use this mode, when ingress packet ordering is needed.
+use this mode when ingress packet ordering is needed.
+In this mode, events
-In this mode, events dequeued from the adapter will be treated as
-forwarded events.
-The application needs to specify the cryptodev ID
+dequeued from the adapter will be treated as forwarded events.
+The application
-and queue pair ID (request information) needed to enqueue a crypto
+needs to specify the cryptodev ID and queue pair ID (request information) needed
-operation in addition to the event information (response information)
+to enqueue a crypto operation in addition to the event information (response
-needed to enqueue an event after the crypto operation has completed.
+information) needed to enqueue an event after the crypto operation has
+completed.

 .. _figure_event_crypto_adapter_op_forward: